aappiah17/football_data_viz/README.md

 # football_data_viz
 Repo for sharing post game visualizations on twitter.
 After some selected games in the premier league (mostly Liverpool FC games), I post visualizations to highlight team and player performances in the game.
-Some of those visualizations are show below
+Some of those visualizations are show below. <br>
 The python script for sraping data from [Whoscored](whoscored.com) comes from [Ali-Hasan-Khan](https://github.com/Ali-Hasan-Khan/Scrape-Whoscored-Event-Data)

 ## xG shotmap